+Editor’s Note: May need changes to actions for transmission of RRCConnectionReestablishmentComplete depending on outcome of following FFS:

+FFS whether to introduce new UE report and/or whether to mandate support of existing Msg5 reporting.

 5.3.7.5 Reception of the RRCConnectionReestablishment by the UE

 NOTE 1: Prior to this, lower layer signalling is used to allocate a C-RNTI.
 For further details see TS 36.321 [6];